What are the benefits of being a Business Manager?

 Other Questions about Business Manager

-What qualifications do I need to become a Business Manager?
+What type of organizational skills do I need to become a Business Manager?

-What is the typical salary for a Business Manager?
+What is the career path for Business Managers?